stefanpenner/node-fixturify-project/README.md

 * `Project.fromDir(pathToProject)` consume a given project from disk, infer name and version from the existing package.json`
 * `Project.fromDir(root, name)` consume a given project from disk, assuming it has been written to by `Project.prototype.writeSync(root)`;
 * `Project.prototype.root` the path that `Project.prototype.writeSync` will write to by default, if not specified as constructor argument will default to a temp directory
+* `Project.prototype.pkg` the projects `package.json` represented as an in-memory POJO.
 * `Project.prototype.files` a POJO (in the format of `fixturify`) representing the files within the project root
 * `Project.prototype.clone()` deep clone a given project
 * `Project.prototype.readSync(root)` assumes the state of the given root (symmetrical to `Project.prototype.writeSync(root)`)